 But in the eyes of the arbitrator, comparing COVID-19 to drug testing was apples-to-oranges.
 The stakes were much more deadly with COVID.
 While less vulnerable than nursing home residents, people living in retirement communities are still elderly and at great danger if they catch coronavirus.
 Besides, the arbitrator reasoned, a positive COVID test isn’t “culpable conduct” subject to discipline the way a positive drug/alcohol test is [Christian Labour Association of Canada v.
 Caressant Care Nursing & Retirement Homes (D. Randall), December 9, 2020 (unreported)].

 How to Create a COVID-19 Testing Policy

 The key to compliance is to implement a testing policy that includes the appropriate safeguards and limitations.
-Use this model COVID-19 Testing Policy and include the following 10 elements:
+Like the policy template on the HRI website, your policy should include 10 elements: